rzalibul/web-programming-coursework1/README.md

 Specific pages:
 ----------------------------------------------------------------
 - Main page: needs content regarding certain paragraphs (more in index.html)
-- Gallery: placeholder images in effect; whole page may need to be redesigned to accomodate thumbnails and slideshows
+- Gallery: script foundations have been put and placeholder images still in effect; whole page may need to be redesigned to accomodate thumbnails and slideshows;
 - Local activities: needs content
 - Reviews: specific styling and core finished (additional functionalities may be addressed)
 - Contact: needs content, perhaps modified styling